devnull-hub-lab/journal/README.md

 **Keep a daily log of what you learned, about your life, ideas, questions, topics you and you are interested.
 The practice of dump brain on a plain text file.**

+## About
+A daemon that reads .journal user file and return data to client.
+A tool that includes your journal in (obviously) .journal

 ## Install
-A daemon that reads .journal user file and return data do sender

 *Dependencies to build journald: **sqlite3***

-*Instructions to build and install daemon:*
+*Instructions to build and install daemon and tool:*
 ```
 make
 make install
 ```

 **Run Daemon:** /usr/local/sbin/journald
+**Run Tool:** /usr/local/bin/journaladd

-## On Systemd (journal.service)
+## Install Daemon on Systemd Init System (journal.service)
 Create file on /etc/systemd/system/journal.service
 ```sh
 cat << EOF > /etc/systemd/system/journal.service